roshanis/10kings/chapter1_marthanda_varma_revised.md

 "Then you will help me teach Europeans fear," he said simply.
 "You will show my horsemen how to break men who believe they cannot be broken."

+In my fever-haze I mistook that "you will" for something like gratitude.
+Later I understood it had been only measurement, a cold decision that I was more useful honed than discarded.

 I was not invited to the innermost councils where he and Ramayyan Dalawa traced the Dutch alliances and bought Tamil Muslim captains to their side.
 I stood at the edge of maps, asked questions only about distances, depths of sand, how long a horse could run after leaping from a boat into surf.
 I gave answers, and the king nodded, filing them away behind eyes that seemed always three moves ahead.

 At Colachel, I saw those calculations unfold: Dutch guns drawn inland, powder wagons placed where one spark could turn them into chaos, Marakayar craft slicing supply lines, musketeers hidden in coconut groves, and cavalry, my cavalry, waiting to close the trap.